-In the period that a discontinued operation meets the criteria to be classified as held for sale, and all prior periods presented, the assets and liabilities of the discontinued operation should be presented separately in the statement of financial position.
+In the period that a discontinued operation meets the criteria to be classified as held-for-sale, and all prior periods presented, the assets and liabilities of the discontinued operation should be presented separately in the statement of financial position.

-The following illustration provides one example of how to present the results of operations of a discontinued operation on the face of the statement where net income is presented and the related assets and liabilities classified as held for sale in the statement of financial position.
+The following illustration provides one example of how to present the results of operations of a discontinued operation on the face of the statement where net income is presented and the related assets and liabilities classified as held-for-sale in the statement of financial position.
+Refer to section 3.1.2, Earnings per share, for additional considerations on the presentation of basic and diluted per-share amounts.